 Whether or not your writer drinks as part of their process, beautiful glassware is always an appreciated gift.
 Helen Macdonald, the author of H is for Hawk and the forthcoming Vesper Flights, says her go-to gifts for inspiring and uplifting other writers (beyond coffee) are old airline drinking glasses, which she says are “absurdly niche, ridiculously Generation X, and have nothing to do with writing at all.”
 Macdonald says that such glasses “conjure all the lives and dreams of all the unknowable passengers who drank from them,” adding, “I always keep one or two on my desk because looking at them and thinking about their history always helps me get into the right mindset to write.”

-Naturally, writers make some of the greatest letter writers, and telling their friends (a.k.a. you) about how they’re struggling can be one step toward a creative breakthrough.
-Hamilah Marcus, the author of the forthcoming book Horse Girls, told us that this Crane and Co. paper is more spacious than other stationery, encouraging her to write longer messages and giving her more room to think out loud.
+Naturally, writers make some of the greatest letter writers, and telling their friends (a.k.a. you) about how they’re struggling can be another step toward a creative breakthrough.
+Hamilah Marcus, the author of Horse Girls, told us that this Crane & Co. paper is more spacious than other stationery, encouraging her to write longer messages and giving her more room to think out loud.

 Many writers, especially script writers, are stirred most by visual inspiration.
 For them, a streaming membership to a classic movie collection is sure to be appreciated, according to Marcus, who says a subscription to the Criterion collection, specifically, is “a great gift for a writer.”
 She says older films inspire her in a way contemporary films and television rarely do, because “their texture is so different from her daily life.”